Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 At runtime, the internal component `ExposedSkeletonCullingIndex` will be added to the exposed skeleton entity.

-## Exposed Bones
+### Exposed Bones

-**Note: What Unity’s Rig tab in the model importer refers to as “exposed bones” are consequently referred to as “exported bones” in Kinemation.
+**Note: What Unity’s Rig tab in the model importer refers to as “exposed bones” are consequently referred to as “sockets” in Kinemation.
 This name better suits the behavior of such bones as their transform data SHOULD NOT be modified by user code.
 “Exposed bones” in Kinemation refer to bones whose transforms CAN be modified by user code, and such modifications will be reflected in attached Skinned Meshes.
 When discussing Kinemation issues, try to stick to the Kinemation nomenclature.**